Firebase Alternative: Building Chat With Firebase vs. Stream

 Consumers are accustomed to and expect a highly polished chat experience.
 Applications such as WhatsApp, Slack, Facebook Messenger, and iMessage are well-known and commonly used within households and work environments.
 The applications mentioned above have focused many years of development and customer research on building rich and interactive chat experiences for unique use cases and the masses.

-Generally speaking, because real-time chat has become so popular among individuals, many features are expected to be available because it is the new stand.
+Generally speaking, because real-time chat has become so popular among individuals, many features are expected to be available because it is the new standard.
 Below is a shortlist of the most common features that applications implement:

 • Typing indicators: Show when the user is typing

-• URL previews: Show an image, text-description or video when adding a URL in a chat message
+• URL previews: Show an image, text-description, or video when adding a URL in a chat message

 • User presence: Show who is online